RandomTube/RandomTubePlayer/README.md

 #Installation

-- Upload it to your Webfolder, enter the VideoID from YouTube in the $video_array list inside the randomtube.php (or how you named it)
+- Upload the randomtube.php and the style.css into your Webfolder, enter the VideoID from YouTube in the $video_array list inside the randomtube.php (or how you named it)
 ```
 The VideoID is the part of the Youtube URL "watch?v=".
 For example: